-Page 279: Footnote 21 notes § 280E disallowing deductions or credits incurred by businesses trafficking in controlled substances.
+Page 279: Footnote 21 notes § 280E which disallows deductions or credits incurred by businesses trafficking in controlled substances.
 In Northern California Small Business Assistants, Inc. v.
 Commissioner, 153 T.C.
-65 (2019), the Tax Court rejected taxpayer's arguments that: (1) § 280E doesn't apply to a marijuana business operated legally under state law, (2) § 280E is a penalty violating the Eighth Amendment of the U.S. Constitution, and (3) § 280E doesn't preclude taxpayer from claiming deductions under §§ 164 and 167.
+65 (2019), the Tax Court rejected taxpayer's arguments that: (1) § 280E doesn't apply to a marijuana business operated legally under state law; (2) § 280E is a penalty violating the Eighth Amendment of the U.S. Constitution; and (3) § 280E doesn't preclude taxpayer from claiming deductions under §§ 164 and 167.
 Previously, in Alterman v.
 Commissioner, T.C.
-Memo 2018-83, the Tax Court applied § 280E to disallow deductions for expenses a medical marijuana business incurred with respect to the sale of "non-marijuana merchandise" (e.g., pipes, papers, and other items used to consume marijuana).
+Memo.
+2018-83, the Tax Court applied § 280E to disallow deductions for expenses a medical marijuana business incurred with respect to the sale of "non-marijuana merchandise" (e.g., pipes, papers, and other items used to consume marijuana).
 In Alterman, the Tax Court held that the selling of the non-marijuana merchandise was not an activity separate from the taxpayer's business of selling marijuana merchandise but, instead, complemented that business.
 As a result, the court concluded the taxpayer was engaged in a single business, i.e., selling marijuana.

-Page 280: In May 2020 Treasury issued proposed regulations incorporating the changes made by the Tax Cuts and Jobs Act to § 162(f).
-Prop.
-Reg. § 1.162-21 (denial of deduction for certain fines, penalties, and other amounts); and Prop.
-Reg. § 1.6050X-1 (information reporting for fines, penalties, and other amounts by governments, governmental entities, and nongovernmental entities treated as governmental entities).
+Page 280: In January 2021, Treasury issued final regulations (T.D.
+9946) incorporating, interpreting, and applying the changes made by the Tax Cuts and Jobs Act to § 162(f).
+[Reg. § 1.162-21 (denial of deduction for certain fines, penalties, and other amounts); and Reg. § 1.6050X-1 (information reporting for fines, penalties, and other amounts by governments, governmental entities, and nongovernmental entities treated as governmental entities].